alexantSWE/tsukiyoPDF/README.md

 this is not a flex or anything and no, I'm not going to pretend anything

-what I did is to supervise what those tools and try to guide those tools to a maybe finally functioning program which at this stage, it's not it used to run at some point , but then it broke again
+what I did is to supervise what those tools do and try to guide them tools to a maybe finally functioning program which, of course, I haven't been successfull it used to run at some point , but then it broke again